Collaborative Theory Operationalization & Codebook Development – 3 J’s and a G

 Assessing Information Technology Educational Pathways that Promote Deployment and Use of Rural Broadband

 I am a former Postdoctoral Researcher at the Information Institute at Florida State University, where I worked with Drs.
 Charles R. McClure, Marcia A. Mardis, and others on the Institute Team on an NSF Advanced Technological Education (ATE) grant project titled Assessing Information Technology Educational Pathways that Promote Deployment and Use of Rural Broadband.
 This project investigates the (mis)alignment of the IT skills preferred by employers, needed by new professionals, and offered through IT programs in rural Northwest Florida.
 More information about the project, including preliminary reports, can be found here.

 My dissertation project focused on the social information culture and digital literacy practices of an emergent online gaming community.
 Through ethnographic methods, I explored the information worlds of active role-players in a Massively Multiplayer Online Role-Playing Game (MMORPG) to better understand and describe how players seek, create, manage, and use information to live out both their in- and out-of-character stories.
 You can freely view and download my dissertation here.

-NSF funded research collaboration directed by Dr. Shuyuan Mary Ho focused on using online games to study deceptive behaviors and human computer interactions via computer mediated communications.
+I was a graduate research assistant on an NSF-funded research project directed by Dr. Shuyuan Mary Ho, which focused on using online games to study deceptive behaviors and human-computer interactions via computer-mediated communications.

-IMLS funded grant project, Attaining Information Literacy: Understanding and Responding to the Needs Students, led by Dr. Melissa Gross (Co-PI); Dr. Don Latham (Co-PI) to address a gap in understanding about students’ perceived information literacy skills levels.
+I was one of the webmasters for an IMLS-funded grant project, Attaining Information Literacy: Understanding and Responding to the Needs Students, led by Dr. Melissa Gross (Co-PI) and Dr. Don Latham (Co-PI), which sought to address a gap in understanding about students’ perceived information literacy skills levels.